GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/languages/java/index.md

 ## Overview

-The following documentation demonstrates how to use oxd's Java library to send users from a Java application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+Use oxd's Java library to send users from a Java application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 Download a [Sample Project](https://github.com/GluuFederation/oxd/archive/version_3.1.1.zip) specific to this oxd-java library.